kkminyoung/CIYN/README.md

 ## Page Configuration
 ![](https://drive.google.com/uc?export=view&id=1kVPJrYW6LlHsm5mZAZaKN8ZxjPM1wEzK)

-- front-end-bootstrap folder has all elements of our site.
-- front-end-prototype folder has the prototype images of our site.

 ## Implementation Tools & Prerequisites
 ![](https://drive.google.com/uc?export=view&id=1hIUcZWD0lViir_TZTywSVuJ8zrEYPPzd)<br>
 We used Firebase, Nodejs, jQuery for back-end, Bootstrap, Chartjs for front-end and visualization.